penny-five/apinasaari-slackbots/README.md

 Workflows include:

-- `new-game-pass-games`: Send a message to selected Slack channel when new Game Pass games become available.
+- `new-game-pass-games-to-slack`: Send a message to selected Slack channel when new Game Pass games become available.
+- `new-free-epic-store-games-to-slack`: Send a message to selected Slack channel when new free Epic Store games become available.

 ## Installation